Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 Robert's Mum went on to acquire OOO 33 on a Triumph Herald that the family paid just £250 for.
 In 1994 his mother made a gift of OOO 33 to Mr. Garrett, who now has the plate on his Range Rover.

 An astonishing story and many thanks go to Robert for sharing it.
-I know he's thinking of reinvesting the money back into number plates: he mentioned using our web site's dateless plate clever search to track down some cherished registrations that match his initials.
+I know he's thinking of reinvesting the money back into number plates: he mentioned using our web site's plate search to track down some cherished registrations that match his initials.

 We often speak to customers whose families have held cherished numbers for years – the registrations become heirlooms that get passed down from generation to generation and increase in value as time goes on.